kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

    - Create a role/role-binding for this service account in the remote cluster.
    - Create a kubeconfig file and save this as a secret in the namespace where Kiali is deployed.
 The Kiali operator will auto-detect the secret and mount it into the Kiali pod.

-   In order to run this script you will need adaquete permissions configured in your local kubeconfig for both the cluster Kiali is deployed in and the remote cluster.
+   In order to run this script you will need adequate permissions configured in your local kubeconfig for both the cluster Kiali is deployed in and the remote cluster.
 You will need to repeat this step for each remote cluster.

    ```
    curl -L -o kiali-prepare-remote-cluster.sh https://raw.githubusercontent.com/kiali/kiali/master/hack/istio/multicluster/kiali-prepare-remote-cluster.sh
    chmod +x kiali-prepare-remote-cluster.sh
    ./kiali-prepare-remote-cluster.sh --kiali-cluster-context east --remote-cluster-context west --view-only false
    ```

+Adding remote kubeconfig secrets to Kiali effectively puts Kiali in "multi-cluster" mode and Kiali will begin using those credentials to communicate with the other clusters in the mesh.

 2. Optional - **Configure tracing with cluster ID.** By default, traces do not include their cluster name in the trace attributes however this can be added using the istio telemetry API.